trashbirdecology/bbsAssistant/README.md

-There are a few options for obtaining species trends estimates and credibility measures: 1) download the entire region-species csvs for various anlayses or 2) provide a URl to species- or region-specific estimates for the 1966-2015 trend esimates.
+There are a few options for obtaining species trends estimates and credibility measures: 1) download the entire region-species csvs for various analyses or 2) provide a URl to species- or region-specific estimates for the 1966-2015 trend estimates.

 ### Option 1: Download CSV for all species-region combinations